Mulan, the Chinese legend about a young woman who masquerades as a man to go to war, is getting the live-action remake treatment at Disney.

 The synopsis has been released, it reads: “Mulan is the epic adventure of a fearless young woman who masquerades as a man in order to fight Northern Invaders attacking China.
 The eldest daughter of an honored warrior, Hua Mulan is spirited, determined and quick on her feet.
 When the Emperor issues a decree that one man per family must serve in the Imperial Army, she steps in to take the place of her ailing father as Hua Jun, becoming one of China’s greatest warriors ever.”

-Will there be any songs in Mulan?
+Are there any songs in Mulan 2020?

 Well, this has caused quite a bit of confusion…